egacl/gatewayio/README.md

 # gatewayio
-asynchronous event-driven framework for distributed, high-performing, always-available applications
+easy framework for rapid development of asynchronous event-driven, distributed, high-performing and always-available applications